 Troubleshooting - MIG Weld Quality Fault Cause Remedy Cold weld puddle Loose welding cable connection.
 Check all welding cable connections Low power supply voltage.
-Contact supply authority Arc does not have a crisp sound that short arc exhibits when the wire feed speed and voltage are adjusted correctly The MIG torch has been connected to the wrong voltage polarity on the front panel.
+Contact supply authority Arc does not have a crisp The MIG torch has been connected Connect the MIG torch to the sound that short arc to the wrong voltage polarity on the positive (+) welding terminal for exhibits when the wire feed front panel. solid wires and negative (-) speed and voltage are welding terminal for gasless adjusted correctly wires.
 Refer to the wire manufacturer for the correct polarity.